CPMpy/cpmpy/docs/adding_solver.md

 Note that for this testsuite to work, you need to add your solver to the `SolverLookup` utility.
 This is done by adding an import statement in `/solvers/__init__.py` and adding an entry in the list of solvers in  `/solvers/utils.py`.

-To run the testsuite on your solver, go to `/tests/constraints.py` and set `SOLVERNAME` to the name of your solver.
+To run the testsuite on your solver, go to `/tests/test_constraints.py` and set `SOLVERNAME` to the name of your solver.
 By running the file, every constraint allowed by the Flat Normal Form will be generated and posted to your solver interface.
 As not every solver should support all possible constraints, you can exclude some using the `EXCLUDE_GLOBAL`, `EXCLUDE_OPERATORS` and `EXCLUDE_IMPL` dictionaries.
-The result your solver answers after posting the constraint is checked so you will both be able to monitor when your interface crashes or when a translation to the solver is incorrect.
+After posting the constraint, the answer of your solver is checked so you will both be able to monitor when your interface crashes or when a translation to the solver is incorrect.

 ## Tunable hyperparameters
 CPMpy offers a tool for searching the best hyperparameter configuration for a given model on a solver (see [corresponding documentation](solver_parameters.md)).